Reserve Defence Forces: 'Specialist Reserve' and overseas deployments

 "The emphasis on overseas service had also been extended to the Army Reserve.
 A reorganisation plan envisaged 2,600 of the State's 12,000 Reservists being offered training up to the level of full-time soldiers, in preparation for overseas service.
 Reservists would also conduct, on a routine basis, ATCP operations.
 This seemed to suggest that in time, while the permanent Army concentrated on overseas missions [...] part-time soldiers would take their place in duties defined broadly enough to encompass everything from flood relief to anti-terrorist patrols."

 The White Paper on Defence published in 2015 by the Irish government sets out plans for a "Specialist Reserve" to be created within the Defence Forces, to augment professional skills that may not be readily available within the PDF, such as ICT, medical, ordnance, heavy vehicle mechanics and engineering professionals.
 The White Paper expects that personnel seconded to the Specialist Reserve could, subject to their availability, be integrated with their PDF counterparts and take part in live operations, including overseas missions, similar to other European reserve military forces.

-In June 2021, Minister for Foreign Affairs and Minister for Defence Simon Coveney brought amendments of the Defence Acts through the Oireachtas which enable overseas service for Defence Forces Reservists in legislation.
+In June 2021, Minister for Foreign Affairs and Minister for Defence Simon Coveney brought amendments to the Defence Acts through the Oireachtas which enable overseas service for Defence Forces Reservists in legislation.